See how sleep experts get their best rest, and how to create your own bedtime routine for more relaxing, restful nights.

 4. The darkness of bedroom.
 The darker the better.

 5. Eating before bedtime affects sleep quality.
-Avoid sugar, alcohol and simple carbs, all of these affect sleep quality.
+Avoid sugar and simple carbs, all of these affect sleep quality.

 6. Exercise before bedtime can also disrupt sleep.